 The University of New South Wales's score of 66 is higher than 83% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, The University of New South Wales (UNSW) reported total carbon emissions of approximately 206,300,000 kg CO2e across all scopes.
 This includes 9,217,000 kg CO2e from Scope 1 emissions, primarily from stationary combustion and fugitive emissions, and 64,158,000 kg CO2e from Scope 2 emissions, all attributed to purchased electricity.
-Scope 3 emissions accounted for the majority, with significant contributions from purchased goods and services (about 103,918,000 kg CO2e) and business travel (approximately 26,758,000 kg CO2e).
+Scope 3 emissions accounted for the majority, with significant contributions from purchased goods and services (approximately 103,918,000 kg CO2e) and business travel (about 26,758,000 kg CO2e).
 UNSW has committed to ambitious climate targets, aiming for net zero emissions by 2050, in line with a 1.5°C science-based target.
-This commitment includes a near-term goal of reducing Scope 1 and Scope 2 emissions by over 30% by 2025 and over 50% by 2030.
-The university is also focused on maintaining net zero operational emissions for Scope 1 and 2 by 2025.
-These initiatives reflect UNSW's dedication to sustainability and its proactive approach to addressing climate change, ensuring that it aligns with global standards and contributes positively to environmental stewardship.
+The university has set interim goals to achieve a reduction of over 30% in Scope 1 and 2 emissions by 2025 and over 50% by 2030.
+These commitments reflect a proactive approach to sustainability and climate action, positioning UNSW as a leader in environmental responsibility within the higher education sector in Australia.

 Access structured emissions data, company-specific emission factors, and source documents